 She holds an MFA from the Johns Hopkins Writing Seminars, has taught creative writing there and at Yale University and is a MacDowell Colony fellow.

 She is currently at work on a novel set across America, Pakistan, and Mexico.

-While studying Literature at La Sorbonne-Nouvelle in Paris, CHARLOTTE BUONOMO has been working for several years as a production assistant and a stage manager for music festivals and as a scriptdoctor for television shows and movies.
+After graduating in Comparative Literature at The Sorbonne University, CHARLOTTE BUONOMO has been working for several years as a production assistant and a stage manager for music festivals and as a scriptdoctor for television shows and movies.

 In 2016, she staged Purcell's opera "Dido and Aeneas" for the music festival "Le temps suspendu' in France and co-wrote and directed her first short movie.